SIMITGROUP/ar3_robotarm_webservice/README.md

 ** NO authentication function in this stage yet.
 We have to build authentication backend before launch it.

 # Setup
+Before anything you have to make sure your environment able to run ARCS source code, that require you install python environment in your computer.
+This webservice developed in Flask, so you may follow flask installation guide https://flask.palletsprojects.com/en/1.1.x/installation/

+After the Flask ready, you may follow below step:
 1. Edit configuration files `ar3_robotarm_webservice/ar3_webservice/include/values.py` and `ar3_robotarm_webservice/ar3_webservice/include/armparameters.py`
 change the teensy and arduino port value to match your computer setting.
 Example: